 Conventional plant breeding techniques and marker-assisted selection were used to develop dry bean cultivars with enhanced levels of disease resistance and greater tolerance to abiotic stresses.
+During the past few years, the Bean Technology Dissemination project multiplied and distributed seed of improved bean cultivars developed by S01.A4 plant breeders to thousands of farmers in Central America and Haiti.
 The multiple disease resistant black bean cultivar XRAV-40-4 and red mottled bean breeding lines PR0737-1 and PR0633-10 were formally released.
-White and pinto bean lines that combine resistance to Bean Golden Yellow Mosaic Virus (BGYMV), Bean Common Mosaic Necrosis Virus (BCMNV), and rust resistance, and yellow beans that have resistance to BGYMV, Bean Common Mosaic Virus (BCMNV), and leafhoppers were developed.
-The Bean Technology Dissemination project (2010-2014), an associate award affiliated with the Dry Grain Pulses CRSP and the Legume Innovation Lab, multiplied and distributed seed of improved bean cultivars developed by S01.A4 plant breeders to thousands of farmers in Central America and Haiti.
+White and pinto bean lines that combine resistance to BGYMV, BCMNV and rust resistance and yellow beans that have resistance to BGYMV, BCMV and leafhoppers were developed.
 The BGYMV and BCMNV resistant black bean line MEN-2201-64ML from Zamorano had superior performance under drought conditions in Nicaragua and El Salvador.
-Black bean breeding lines that combine resistance to BGYMV, BCMNV, and bruchids are ready for field testing.
+Black bean breeding lines that combine resistance to BGYMV, BCMNV and bruchids are ready for field testing.
 Angular leaf spot isolates from Honduras and Puerto Rico were found to have high levels of virulence.
 Populations are being developed to identify a molecular marker for the Bgp-1 gene that confers resistance to pod deformation in the presence of BGYMV.

-Research on improving tepary bean lines continues.
-The tepary bean, Tep-22, that combines resistance to common bacterial blight, rust, and bruchids was formally released.
+The tepary bean Tep-22 that combines resistance to common bacterial blight, rust and bruchids was formally released.
 A potential source of resistance to BCMNV in tepary bean was identified.
 Populations to increase seed size and improve agronomic traits of tepary beans were developed.

-Training and capacity strengthening continues throughout our project.
 Informal training in plant pathology and BNF research techniques was provided at Zamorano and the University of Puerto Rico.
-Candidates for M.S. degree training of students from Honduras, Guatemala, and Honduras have been identified.
+Candidates for M.S. degree training of students from Honduras, Guatemala and Honduras have been identified.
 Several B.S. degree students have opportunities to work with the bean research program at Zamorano.

-Increased bean production over the past 30 years in Central America and Haiti has been due, in large part, to expanded bean production in the lowlands (lands less than 1000 masl).
-Bean production in Guatemala and Nicaragua has expanded into more humid lowland regions, while a significant portion of the beans in Haiti continues to be produced in the lowlands.
+Increased bean production during the past 30 years in Central America and Haiti has been due, in large part, to expansion of production in the lowlands (less than 1000 m).
+Greater heat tolerance combined with resistance to BGYMV increased bean seed yield and production in El Salvador.
+Bean production in Guatemala and Nicaragua has expanded into more humid lowland regions whereas a significant portion of the beans in Haiti continues to be produced in the lowlands.
 Bean production in Africa could be expanded if lines with better lowland adaptation were developed.
-This project addresses several of the biotic and abiotic constraints encountered by bean producers in the tropical lowlands.
+This Legume Innovation Laboratory project will address several of the biotic and abiotic constraints often encountered by bean producers in the tropical lowlands.